-The Medicare Annual Wellness Visit isn’t mandatory, but it is a free visit you can take advantage of once a year.
-If you choose not to go to an annual wellness visit there isn’t a penalty, and you’ll still have your Medicare coverage.
+The Medicare Annual Wellness Visit isn’t mandatory, but it’s a free visit you can take advantage of once a year.
+If you choose not to go to an annual wellness visit, there isn’t a penalty, and you’ll still have your Medicare coverage.

 How often can you get a Medicare Annual Wellness Visit?